Watch Sleaford Mods' Jason Williamson interview Robbie Williams

-Sleaford Mods’ Jason Williamson interviewed Robbie Williams for a social media video – watch below.
+Sleaford Mods’ Jason Williamson has interviewed Robbie Williams for a light-hearted social media video – watch below.

-Williamson appeared in a video with Williams, in their respective homes due to the coronavirus lockdown, which saw the former Take That singer wearing a medieval-styled armour hoodie and an injured thumb.
+The singer appeared with Williamson in the mock clip, which saw the former Take That singer wearing medieval chainmail and an injured thumb.

-The video was posted on the Sleaford Mods’ official account, with the caption: “LATE NIGHT WITH JASON Ep 9.
+The video was posted on Sleaford Mods’ official account, with the caption: “LATE NIGHT WITH JASON Ep 9.
 This weeks guest is @robbiewilliams.”

 Looking into the camera Williamson said: “Welcome to late night with Jason.
-This week’s guest, this week’s guest is … Robbie Williams!.”
+This week’s guest, this week’s guest is … Robbie Williams!”

 “Robbie, how you doing?”, Williamson asked before the video switched to Williams looking miserable.

-Williams silently responded by quickly putting up his bandaged thumb in front of him.
+Williams then responded by quickly putting up his bandaged thumb in front of him.

 “How’s Vegas mate?
-Alright?”, Williamson asked before Williams showed off a transparent toy sword.
+Alright?”, Williamson asked before Williams jokingly showed off a transparent toy sword.

 As Williamson tried to continue the interview as normal, the next shot of Williams saw him in just his underwear and the medieval hoodie as he stomped around with the toy sword and two miniature dolls in hand.